 SPaG (Spelling and Grammar)

-There is an increasing emphasis in GCSE and further examinations on the accuracy of students writing.
-Consequently, it is important to address spelling, punctuation and grammar through explicit teaching and through marking and assessment of students’ work.
-Whilst examinations are important milestones, we also believe that the ability to write in a clear and accurate manner, alongside the use of correct grammar is essential to ensure our young people can confidently progress through their futures.
+Due to an increasing emphasis in GCSE, it is important to address spelling, punctuation and grammar through explicit teaching and assessment of students’ work.
+We believe that the ability to write in a clear and accurate manner is essential to ensure our young people can confidently progress through their futures.

 Key Stage 4